Altrrx/AntiLag-GMOD/README.md

 # Antilag For gMod

-i present to you. the antlag CFG, why? because i wanted to expose a basic antilag script i made and customized
+i present to you. the antlag CFG, why? because i wanted to show off a basic antilag script i made and customized

 WELL LETS GO!